 - the address that is provided is actively receiving mail

 Make Marketing More Targeted

-In addition to helping retailers foil fraudulent purchases, there are other great reasons for using Trillium Precise.
+In addition to helping retailers foil fraudulent purchases, there are other great reasons for using Trillium DQ.
 By processing your orders, you can generate additional valuable information.
 Here are three examples around segmentation and marketing.

 1. Phone Number: Based on your input of a telephone number, you can capture:

 - if the phone matches to the input name.